mjouaiti/neurospeech.github.io/_pages/resume.md

 # Professional Experience

 ---
+2024: Lecturer (Assistant Professor), **University of Birmingham, School of Computer Science**

 2023: Teaching Assistant for Embedded C programming at **Imperial College London**

-2022-current: French Coordinator in London for **Native Scientist**
+2022-2024: French Coordinator in London for **Native Scientist**

-2022-current: Member of the Community Advisory Panel for the **Cambridge Autism Centre of Excellence**
+2022-2024: Member of the Community Advisory Panel for the **Cambridge Autism Centre of Excellence**

-2022-current: Research Associate, **Imperial College London** and **UK-Dementia Research Institute** with Ravi Vaidyanathan
+2022-2024: Research Associate, **Imperial College London** and **UK-Dementia Research Institute** with Ravi Vaidyanathan

 2021-2022: PostDoc at SIRRL, **University of Waterloo** with Kerstin Dautenhahn